MarquetteRMC/Software/README.md

-# Welcome to Marquette's NASA RMC Repo
+# Welcome to Marquette's NASA RMC Team Page

-This code is a work in progress anddocumentation will be added as we progress.
+This project is a work in progress and documentation will be added as we progress.

 ## The Project